oleander/Torrents/README.md

 **Note:** The `seeders`, `more`, `subtitle`, `imdb_id` and `ìmdb` method will do another request to the tracker, which means that it will take a bit longer to load then the other methods.

+## Error handling

+I decided in the beginning of the project to rescue parse errors during the runtime and instead print them as warnings.

+### Why? - Lack of good selectors

+The trackers parser, [this](https://github.com/oleander/Torrents/blob/master/lib/torrents/trackers/the_pirate_bay.rb) one for example, isn't always returning the right data.

+Due to the lack of useful css selectors on the given tracker.
+It returnes 32 rows, the first and the last containing the header and the footer of the table.
+The unwanted results will be thrown away by the [validator](https://github.com/oleander/Torrents/blob/master/lib/torrents/container.rb#L141), but may raise errors during the runtime.
+The easiest way to solve it was to just isolate the tracker, if it raised an error we return nil.

+### Get the error messages

+You can read errors in two ways.

+1. Activate the debugger by adding the `debug` method to your query.
+The errors will be printed as warnings in the console.

+    $ Torrents.the_pirate_bay.debug(true).results

+2. Request a list of errors using the `errors` method.

+    $ Torrents.the_pirate_bay.errors
+    >> ["...undefined method `attr' for nil:NilClass>...", "32 torrents where found, 2 where not valid", "..."]

 ## How do access tracker X

 Here is how to access an implemented tracker.